Abandoned carts in CartBounty

 Another core functionality of CartBounty is automated abandoned cart recovery.
 Once the cart is abandoned, an automated reminder or a series of multiple reminders over a period of time can be sent out to the user to remind about items in the shopping cart.

-You would not want to be spending your time sending email reminders to hundreds of abandoned cart users weekly.
-CartBounty allows to setup and send automated abandoned cart recovery emails using the following options:
+You would not want to be spending your time sending email or SMS reminders to hundreds of abandoned cart users weekly.
+CartBounty allows to setup and send automated abandoned cart recovery messages using the following options:

 Now that you have gotten acquainted with how CartBounty handles abandoned carts, you might be interested in the following topics: